JokerJohn/SuperOdom-M/README.md

 # SuperOdom-M
 Minmal ICP case of SuperOdom for degenercy detetcion, only depending on Ceres and Eigen.
+We only consider the plane features.

 ```c++
 #include "superloc_icp_integration.h"